realm/realm-core/doc/manual_draft.md

 TightDB has full support for Unicode.
 Internally it stores all strings using the UTF-8 character encoding.

-When TightDB performs case insensitive string comparisons, it uses the locale indenpendant case folding mechanism as described in “Caseless Matching,” in Section 5.18, Case Mappings of the the Unicode Standard.
+Although it is not fully implemented yet, it is the intention that when TightDB performs case insensitive string comparisons, it uses the locale indenpendant case folding mechanism as described in “Caseless Matching,” in Section 5.18, Case Mappings of the the Unicode Standard.